Pantry Pests, Stored product pests, tiny bugs in food

 The Myth of Pest Control for Pantry Pests

-Most assume that calling a pest control company is the solution to a pantry pest problem.
-However, this is a misconception.
 Pest control companies typically use sprays and chemicals that are not safe for food areas.
-Moreover, they would need to go through every item in your pantry to locate the problem food item.
+Moreover, they would need to go through every item in your pantry to locate the issue food item.

 The only effective way to get rid of weevils is to discard the infested food and thoroughly clean the area.
 Pesticides are not a viable option as they will contaminate your food.